 - Then it comes down to engage, engage, engage.

 2. Employer Brand is not One-Size-Fits-All

-• Remember, the goal of an Recruitment Marketing campaign is to position yourself as the employer of choice for your industry, AND for your audience;
+- Remember, the goal of a Recruitment Marketing campaign is to position yourself as the employer of choice for your industry, AND for your audience;

-• Software developers are likely looking for different things that a junior VP of sales or an entry-level executive assistant;
+- Software developers are likely looking for different things than a junior VP of sales or an entry-level executive assistant;

 3. Find the Right Places to Spread that Employer Branding

 If you already have a strong Recruitment Marketing strategy in place, you’ll already be using multiple social media platforms to help spread the word.
 The challenge is that a lot of people within the IT world tend to focus their online free time on niche sites that cater specifically to their segment of the population.